Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Frequently Asked Questions and Key Takeaways

-This section addresses common questions and potential points of confusion regarding the \texttt{INFORM} framework, its scope, and the interpretation of our results.
-The goal is to clarify design choices and prevent misinterpretation of attribution and orchestration analyses.
+This section addresses common questions and potential points of confusion regarding the \texttt{INFORM} framework, its scope, and the interpretation of our results, and summarizes key takeaways from our analyses.
+The goal is to clarify design choices, distill central insights, and prevent misinterpretation of attribution and orchestration analyses.